Woolworths Group

 Sonder

 Free, confidential, 24/7 support.
 Available for leaders too, not just team members.
+They have a dedicated Manager Assist service to support leaders navigate the unique challenges they face.

 Ph: 1800 234 561 (AUS), 0800 447 444 (NZ)